 - Pressing AR will align data on the right side of the table.

-5. Apply a VBA Code to Align Text to Right
+5. Applying Excel VBA to Align Text to the Right

 Sometimes Excel users could consider automating the same monotonous and repetitive tasks in Excel.
 No need to worry, since VBA has you covered.
 In fact, you may completely automate the preceding approaches using VBA code.
 It’s simple and straightforward; just follow along.